CleverRaven/Cataclysm-DDA/pages/design_doc.md

 **Other Survivors/Factions**:

 *    Survivors without factions at this point die in large numbers as hordes move into the towns they've holed up in.
 This is probably the biggest die-off of survivors since the cataclysm
 *    Factions hunker down, trade routes close off.
-Brave players able to travel in the snow might find this a very effective time to get a huge amount of faction favour by doing important jobs, at very high risk.
+Brave players able to travel in the snow might find this a very effective time to get a huge amount of faction favor by doing important jobs, at very high risk.
-*    Players who haven't set up a safe enough base might choose to use their faction favour to hunker down with one of them.
+*    Players who haven't set up a safe enough base might choose to use their faction favor to hunker down with one of them.

 **Side note**: